ccholst/PALM-static_tool/README.md

 In the past, there was a bug with metal surfaces causing large heat fluxes.
 While this has been fixed, for most domains and grid spacings, metal surfaces are seldom found, so this function is kept in the tool for reference.

 Depending on the input data, pavement type values might sometimes be out of range.
-There is a catch-all for that too.
+There is a catch-all for that case implemented.

 ## Topography heights